As one of Audi's largest SUVs, you may have been considering it for your next family car. Let our review help you make

 In fact, in a market increasingly saturated with luxury SUVs like the Range Rover Sport, and prestige crossover coupes like the Volvo XC60 and the Porsche Cayenne, the new Audi Q8 still manages to dominate both the best family car and best luxury car classes.
 It’s not going to win any awards for its off-road performance, but its V6 turbo engine and mild-hybrid system make it a competitive choice when it comes down to running costs and there are plenty of high tech features to keep you entertained.

 Let us be clear from the outset, if the main thing you’re looking for is space, the Audi Q8 probably isn’t going to be the car for you.
 Like the BMW X6 and Mercedes GLE Coupe, this crossover-coupe sacrifices what would be the third row of seats for a shorter overall footprint (Check out the Audi Q7 car review to read about the Q8’s big brother).
 This also means that you’ve also got less boot space if your intention was to fold down the third row anyway.
 If the Q8 has previously caught your fancy, chances are you’ve been ogling that oblique roofline, which also comes at a price - reduced headroom for those sitting in the rear seats (though we’ll admit, the Q8 isn’t the worst in this department).

-Overall however, if you’re looking for a car which balances sporty styling with practicality, the Q8 is one of the best SUV cars going.
+Overall however, if you’re looking for a car which balances sporty styling with practicality, the Q8 is a solid choice.
 It’s more frugal than most SUVs of this size and comes with tonnes of top tech and safety features, both free and optional, like Audi’s best-in-class infotainment system and adaptive cruise control.

 The Q8 S Line may be the cheapest trim on offer, but it doesn’t skimp on features.
 You’ll get 21-inch ‘5-V-spoke S' alloy wheels, HD matrix LED headlights with lighting animations, Audi’s Virtual Cockpit with MMI Navigation Plus infotainment system, Valcona leather sports seats and adaptive air sport suspension.